-A regular check-up for your furnace is about as exciting as it sounds.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+A scheduled check-up for your furnace is about as exciting as it sounds.
+However, as we approach the colder months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like any mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Also, because furnaces burn fuel to make it hot, it’s important to take a look at all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Also, because furnaces burn fuel to make it hot, it’s important to examine all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate yearly system maintenance to remain valid, so skipping your tune-ups can actually result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of winter.
-Always get all you can from your warranty by keeping it valid as long as possible with routine furnace system tune-ups from Epperson Service Experts.
+Most manufacturers’ warranties necessitate yearly equipment maintenance to stay valid, so neglecting your tune-ups can possibly result in losing your furnace warranty, which can be major money if your furnace does ever malfunction in the middle of a cold snap.
+Always get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Epperson Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?